Metal Forth: Commercial performance

 Metal Forth debuted at number three on the Oricon Combined Weekly Albums chart for the week of August 18, 2025 with 24,374 equivalent album units, debuting at the top of the Digital Albums chart with 2,264 first-week downloads, debuting at number three on the Physical Albums chart with 21,723 sales, while also topping the Rock Albums chart.
 The album also managed to chart on the Billboard Japan Hot Albums chart at number 15 for the week of August 13, 2025.

 In the United States, Metal Forth debuted at number nine on the Billboard 200 for the week of August 23, 2025, with 36,000 equivalent album units earned, of which 2,500 units were acquired from streaming units equivalent to 3.28 million on-demand official streams, and 33,500 units were pure album sales, allowing the album to debut at number two on the Top Album Sales chart and giving the act their biggest sales week.
 The former chart placement also marked the first time an all-Japanese act charted a top ten album in the history of the Billboard 200.

+Promotion

+On the October 23, 2024 Babymetal announced a 2025 UK and European arena tour, beginning on May 10, 2025 in Belgium and ending on May 30, 2025 at the The O2 Arena in the UK, becoming the first Japanese musicians to headline and sell out a show at the latter venue.
+Tour dates for the North American leg of the tour were announced on March 15, 2025, with dates ranging from June 13 to July 23, 2025, with a finale show later announced for the Intuit Dome in November 2025.